akhil3417/void-linux-scripts/pipewire/pipewire.md

         -   Real-time Multimedia processing on audio and video.
         -   Multiprocess architecture to let applications share multimedia content.
         -   Seamless support for PulseAudio, JACK, ALSA and GStreamer applications.

+# How to install and configure pipewire in void linux

 ## Install the essential package's